Man pleads guilty to 4 Asian spa killings, sentenced to life

 On March 16, Long shot and killed four people, three of them women and two of Asian descent, at Youngs Asian Massage in Cherokee County, according to police accounts.
 A fifth person was wounded.
 Long then drove to Atlanta, where he shot and killed three women at Gold Spa before going across the the street to Aromatherapy Spa and fatally shooting another woman, police have said.
 All of the Atlanta victims were of Asian descent.

 In Atlanta, Long could be sentenced to death if convicted in the four deaths.
-There, he also faces charges of domestic terrorism in addition to murder, and prosecutors have said they will seek to have the deaths classified as a hate crime.
+There, he also faces charges of aggravated assault and domestic terrorism in addition to murder, and prosecutors have said they will seek to have the deaths classified as a hate crime.

 Wallace explained that Cherokee County prosecutors came to a different conclusion.
-When Long walked through the first spa “shooting anyone and everyone he saw,” Wallace he was motivated by a “sex addiction” and his desire to eliminate sources of temptation at businesses where he engaged in sex acts.
+When Long walked through the first spa “shooting anyone and everyone he saw,” Wallace said he told investigators he was motivated by a “sex addiction” and his desire to eliminate sources of temptation at businesses where he engaged in sex acts.
+Investigators interviewed people who'd known him for years, including three of Asian descent, who said they'd never heard him say anything derogatory about Asians or any other racial or ethnic group, Wallace said.

 The American Psychiatric Association does not recognize sex addiction in its main reference guide for mental disorders.
 While some people struggle to control their sexual behaviors, it’s often linked to other recognized disorders or moral views about sexuality, said David Ley, clinical psychologist and author of “The Myth of Sex Addiction.”

-Long said he had planned to kill himself that day and went to the massage businesses thinking that paying for sex — which he considered hateful — would push him to do it.
+Long said he had planned to kill himself that day and went to the massage businesses thinking that paying for sex — which he considered wrong — would push him to do it.

 But at some point while sitting in his car outside the first spa, he decided to kill the people inside.

-Long is scheduled to appear again next month in Fulton County, where District Attorney Fani Willis filed notice that she intends to seek what is called a hate crime sentence enhancement.
+Long is scheduled to appear again next month in Fulton County, where District Attorney Fani Willis filed notice that she intends to seek what is called a hate crime sentence enhancement, as well as the death penalty.

 Georgia’s new hate crimes law does not provide for a stand-alone hate crime.
 After a person is convicted of an underlying crime, a jury determines whether it was motivated by bias, which carries an additional penalty.